Bi-local fields interacting with a constant electric field and related problems including the Schwinger effect: Structure of the physical states

 where $\hat{U}_E=e^{\frac{i}{\hbar}\frac{gE}{2c}\tilde{x}^{\|}\cdot X^{\|}}$.
 Then, Eq.(\ref{MW-eq}) requires the mass-shell condition

 Secondly, for $\Delta_g \neq 0$, the independent bases become

 to which Eq.(\ref{MW-eq}) requires

 In the first class with $\Delta_g=0$, the mass-shell condition (\ref{on-mass-shell-1}) is almost the same as one of free bi-local fields except the $E$ dependent mass term $(m_gc)^2$.
 On the other hand, for $\Delta_g\neq 0$, the mass-shell condition (\ref{on-mass-shell-2}) requires a complex $P_\perp^2$.
-This implies that in this case, there are no stable free bi-local fields as a nature of accelerated bi-local systems with net nonzero charges \footnote{In the $X^\perp$ representation, the state given by Eq.(\ref{on-mass-shell-2}) becomes
+This implies that in this case, there are no stable free bi-local fields as a nature of accelerated bi-local systems with net nonzero charges.
+Furthermore, the dimensionality of spacetime also adds a crucial aspect to those charged bi-local systems.
+If the bi-local systems exist in two-dimensional $\|$ plane, then there are no $\perp$ degrees of freedoms $(P_\perp,J)$ originally in Eq.(\ref{on-mass-shell-2}); and so, Eq.(\ref{on-mass-shell-2}) leads to $\omega=m_g=0$, which is impossible for $gE\neq 0$.